-

 - INFO

-Donabe: Use and Care
+Donabe: History, Use, and Care

 It is not necessary to do medome, or seasoning with Daikoku Banko ware donabe (wow!).
 However, if you find that there are irregularities and small cracks forming, you should season it as follows: